ronkok/Temml/test/wiki-tests.md

 +-----+------------------------------------+------------------------------------+

 The next line tests the fix for Temml issue #21.
 Firefox would ordinarily omit\
-the dot in the i below.
+the dot on the i below.
 It's fixed by a Temml CSS rule, so it renders properly.

 +=====+=================+===================+
 | 267 | \widetilde{U_i} | $\widetilde{U_i}$ |